Volkswagen Golf GTE boot space & seating

 - 1VerdictIt's a solid, efficient and desirable plug-in hybrid with hot-hatchback power, but the VW Golf GTE still has some flaws

 - 2Range, MPG, CO2 & chargingImpressive claimed figures will be harder to match in real life, but the VW Golf GTE remains a very efficient car

-- 6Practicality & boot space - currently readingWell packaged and with ample interior space, the VW Golf GTE doesn't suffer much in practicality terms over non-electrified versions
+- 6Boot space, seating & practicality - currently readingWell packaged and with ample interior space, the VW Golf GTE doesn't suffer much in practicality terms over non-electrified versions